nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

             and t.clicktype in ('real', 'unknown')
     );</pre>

 The first query runs in 96.4 seconds on my machine, plus or minus .15 seconds.
 The second runs in 0.02 seconds consistently.
-That&#8217;s a pretty big performance difference.
-Since these are `UPDATE` statements, I can&#8217;t `EXPLAIN` them and see exactly what the optimizer is doing differently, but I know one thing: the first query fails entirely when the `tracking` table has 30 million rows instead of 3 million, because it runs out of space for locks.
+That's a pretty big performance difference.
+Since these are `UPDATE` statements, I can't `EXPLAIN` them and see exactly what the optimizer is doing differently, but I know one thing: the first query fails entirely when the `tracking` table has 30 million rows instead of 3 million, because it runs out of space for locks.

 I have seen cases where the join query is slightly less efficient on small sets of data, but more efficient on larger sets; depending on the data, the probing strategy might not scale very well as the size of the outer table grows.

 The queries also perform differently depending on whether the values in `aggregate` are 50 ads and 10 days, or 5 ads and 100 days.
 This is because the indexes on `tracking` are leftmost-prefixed on `day`, not `ad`.
 Your mileage will vary.
 For example, when I insert 5,000 rows (10 days, 500 ads) into `aggregate` instead of 50, the joined query takes 104.45 seconds, but the subquery takes 0.04.
 When I insert 50,000 rows (1,000 days, 500 ads), the joined query runs in 98.71 seconds, and the subquery in 3.87.
-The performance depends *heavily* on the characteristics of the data, the way I&#8217;m aggregating, indexes, and so on.
+The performance depends *heavily* on the characteristics of the data, the way I'm aggregating, indexes, and so on.

-If I were being really scientific, I&#8217;d run `vmstat` and `iostat` and count I/O and other statistics too, to see how the queries access the tables differently, but I leave that as an exercise for the reader.
+If I were being really scientific, I'd run `vmstat` and `iostat` and count I/O and other statistics too, to see how the queries access the tables differently, but I leave that as an exercise for the reader.

 In the query at work, I ended up using the join.
-It&#8217;s more efficient on that specific data.
+It's more efficient on that specific data.
 I was actually surprised when I wrote the test queries for this article and found the subquery performing so much better.
-The difference could be due to any number of things &#8212; data, indexes, the fact we haven&#8217;t optimized the tables at work because they&#8217;re too big to touch, different architecture (Xeon vs. my AMD64), server configuration, memory, disk speed&#8230; who knows.
+The difference could be due to any number of things &#8212; data, indexes, the fact we haven't optimized the tables at work because they're too big to touch, different architecture (Xeon vs. my AMD64), server configuration, memory, disk speed&#8230; who knows.

 Moral of the story: try different ways of doing the same thing!

 ### Badly optimized subqueries

 I have mentioned before, without going into specifics, that using joins instead of subqueries can be hugely more efficient.
-Even though two queries might mean the same thing, and even though you&#8217;re supposed to tell the server **what** to do and let it figure out **how**, sometimes you just have to tell it how.
+Even though two queries might mean the same thing, and even though you're supposed to tell the server **what** to do and let it figure out **how**, sometimes you just have to tell it how.
 Otherwise, the query optimizer might choose a really stupid query plan.
 I ran into an example of this recently.
 I have a three-level hierarchy of tables: `category`Â¸ `subcategory`, and `item`.
 There are a few thousand rows in `category`, a few hundred thousand in `subcategory`, and millions in `item`.
-You can disregard the `category` table from now on; I mentioned it for context, but it&#8217;s not used in the queries.
+You can disregard the `category` table from now on; I mentioned it for context, but it's not used in the queries.
 Here are the table create statements:

 <pre>create table subcategory (
     id int not null primary key,